-Eating food that’s been sitting around a while might strike you as a counterintuitive, but in reality, they can have some incredible health benefits.
+Eating food that’s been sitting around for a while might strike you as counterintuitive, but in reality, it can have some incredible health benefits.
 If you’re not already aware, your digestive system is home to a booming metropolis of microfauna–a.k.a bacteria–that keeps things running smoothly in your gut.
-These microfauna are the caregivers of the digestive system: they break the food down, help sort the nutrients from the waste, and fight off any potential infections.
-Fermented foods, luckily, are loaded with these helpful microfauna, which are also called probiotics.
+These microfaunae are the caregivers of the digestive system: they break the food down, help sort the nutrients from the waste, and fight off any potential infections.
+Fermented foods, luckily, are loaded with this helpful microfauna, which is also called probiotics.
 Just as a Kansasian would want a sickly loved one to be in the hands of the best home health care services in Wichita, KS, you too should want the best microfauna to take care of your gut; they could help preserve your sanity.
 Foods like kimchi, sauerkraut, yogurt, and kombucha are all chock full of these helpful bacteria that have a pretty significant influence on your mood.
 Researchers are finding that there’s a strong link between gut health and mental health, too, so next time you’re sad, hit your favorite Korean restaurant.

 Have you ever heard of DHA?
-It’s a fatty acid found in oily fish like salmon, prawns, and trout that helps with memory improves your overall mood and reduces anxiety.
+It’s a fatty acid found in oily fish like salmon, prawns, and trout that helps with memory improves your overall mood, and reduces anxiety.
 Fish is also packed with essential omega-3 acids that keep the serotonin and dopamine in your brain circulating smoothly.
 Not only can you improve your memory by incorporating fish into your diet, but you could also facilitate serotonin and dopamine circulation in your brain–all of which lead to a happier and healthier you.

 If you’re like us, you’re a serious bread lover.
 Thankfully, you don’t have to ditch the carbs to feel better about yourself.
 However, you might have to switch up the kind you’re eating.
 A lot of whole grains, like quinoa, oats, barley, rye, corn, and brown rice, contain amino acids that boost your brain’s serotonin production.
 Serotonin has a massive effect on your mood and sleep cycle, so you could improve your general mood and sleeping patterns by merely eating more whole grains.